NYPL/digarch/transfers/digital-forensic-imaging.md

 * Place the optical media in the optical drive.

 * Open CMS and locate the collection that you will be working with.
 Navigate to the electronic records view through the collection management screen.
 Click on the media number that you are going to image from the “other objects” list.
-Contact the Digital Archives Assistant if the media object is not listed in CMS.
+Check in with Digital Preservation staff if the media object is not listed in CMS.
 * Open Cygwin.
 A terminal like screen should appear.

 * Use the dd command to copy optical media in the drive to iso. ```if``` is the input file and ```of``` is the output file.